sailfish009/openstructure/modules/img/base/doc/img.rst

     # uses a temporary instance of the Extent class
     i=img.CreateImage(img.Extent(img.Point(2,4),img.Size(4,7)))

-  Given an Extent, is it possible to recover its full size, and also the length of each of its dimensions separately.
+  Given an :class:`Extent`, is it possible to recover its full size, and also the length of each of its dimensions separately.

   Examples: